-If, at any time, you experience any problems with mentoring, or if you have anything you want to discuss with Big Brothers Big Sisters of Christchurch, please don’t hesitate to contact your supervisor or call the Office.
+If, at any time, you experience any problems with mentoring, or if you have anything you want to discuss with Big Brothers Big Sisters of Christchurch, please don’t hesitate to contact your supervisor or call the Office on:

 Mentoring can be a challenging task at times, so we have put together this to help you make sense of those difficult times.